3 cuts of meat, sizzling side dishes + epic mad-scientist experience

-Every year the streets of Cape Town are filled with a flurry of colour, song, drumbeats and movement as the Kaapse Klopse explode onto them for the Tweede Nuwe Jaar Minstrel Parade.
-For 2020 the event has been moved to 4 January out of respect for the Islamic Jum’ah observation, which coincides with the sunset on the traditional date 2 January.
+Every year the streets of Cape Town are flooded with a flurry of colour, song, drumbeats and movement as the Kaapse Klopse explode into them for the Tweede Nuwe Jaar Minstrel Parade.
+The traditional date is 2 January, but this year it will be moved to the 16th of June due to current health restrictions.

 IT’S LIKE 60 DIFFERENT SHOWS PASSING YOU BY